Thomas Richard Pearce: Loch Ard

 In the water three passengers, Reginald Jones, Arthur Mitchell, and the Carmichaels' second daughter, Eva, clung to a hen coop that was floating among the wreckage.
 The coop kept turning over, so the trio transferred to a floating spar.
 Later Jones and then Mitchell were washed away, and Carmichael lost consciousness, but her lifejacket and the spar kept her afloat and alive.
 Later she regained consciousness, but she did not know how to swim.
 Pearce heard her call for help and swam out.
 It took him an hour in the rough sea to bring her ashore in the gorge.
 Pearce and Carmichael were the only survivors of the 54 people aboard.
 Each was 19 years old.

 Carmichael was cold and weak.
 Pearce brought her to a cave under a cliff, then found two coats and a case of brandy among the wreckage.
 He gave the coats to Carmichael, and they shared a half-bottle of brandy.
 He rested for a couple of hours, then left Carmichael asleep and climbed about 100 to 150 ft up a cliff.
 He found and followed a track.
 Early that afternoon he met a man on horseback called George Ford.
 Ford rode for help to Glenample at Curdie's Inlet, the station of Peter McArthur, JP, and Hugh Gibson.
-Gibson and some men rode to the gorge, and brought a buggy to carry Carmichael, but she had woken up and wandered away.
+Gibson and some men rode to the gorge, and brought a horse and buggy to transport Carmichael, but she had woken up and wandered away.
 They found her about 1/2 mi from where Pearce left her, and then with some difficulty helped her up the cliff.

 Pearce and Carmichael stayed with for some days at Glenample.
 Pearce helped with the recovery of salvage and identification of bodies from the wreck, while Mrs Gibson nursed Carmichael.
 The bodies of Carmichael's mother and her elder sister Raby were found, as well of those of Jones and Mitchell, and on 5 June the four were buried on the clifftop.
-By 7 June a Captain Trouton of the Australasian Steam Navigation Company in Sydney had started a subsciption fund to make a presentation to Pearce as a reward for saving Carmichael.
+By 7 June a Captain Trouton of the Australasian Steam Navigation Company in Sydney had started a subscription fund to make a presentation to Pearce as a reward for saving Carmichael.